Hamada92/todo_ddd/README.md

 This app requires ruby `2.6.5`, as specified in `.ruby-verson` file.
 Rails `5.2.4.1`

-The app uses PostgreSQL as the Databse.
+The app uses PostgreSQL as the Database.

 after cloning the repo, run `rake db:create && rake db:migrate && rake db:seed`  then `bundle install`.
 To run the tests run `bundle exec rspec`,